locustio/locust/docs/developing-locust.rst

 Making changes to Locust's Web UI
 =================================

-The modern Web UI is built using React and Typescript
+The Web UI is built using React and Typescript

 Setup
 -----